 Best products for cleaning dogs post-walk

-Ellis uses these wipes to give dogs an even deeper scrub after they return from walks.
+Nicole Ellis, a dog-training and product expert with Rover, uses these wipes to give dogs an even deeper scrub after they return from walks.
 “They are very safe for your pet’s feet, as well as their muzzle, ears, and other body parts.”
 The wipes are also antimicrobial, so your pup won’t bring in any germs.

 Schwab also likes using disposable wipes to clean dogs after an outdoor adventure.
 “Cleaning your pet’s paws with wipes allows you to get into the nooks and crannies,” she says.
 These have vitamin E and aloe vera, which will help condition skin.